State of Cloud & DevOps Hiring in LATAM: What 8,500+ Job Listings Reveal

 If you’re a cloud/DevOps engineer in LATAM:

 - Learn Terraform.
-It’s the dominant IaC tool (1,579 mentions, 3x anything else), and Terraform Associate is the #2 most-requested certification, behind only AWS SA Associate.
+It’s the dominant IaC tool (2,222 mentions, 3x anything else), and Terraform Associate is the single most-requested certification, just ahead of AZ-104 and AWS SA Associate.

 - Don’t sleep on Azure.
-Azure is closer to AWS than most people think (2,235 vs 2,576 total; Azure is actually ahead in Mexico, Peru, Costa Rica, and in junior-level roles across LATAM).
-In enterprise-heavy markets, Azure is the pragmatic first cloud to learn.
+Azure is closer to AWS than most people think (3,812 vs 4,640 total; Azure is actually ahead in Peru and Costa Rica, and in junior-level roles across LATAM).
+Mexico β historically the most Azure-heavy market β just flipped to AWS by a narrow margin.
+In enterprise-heavy markets, Azure is still the pragmatic first cloud to learn.

 - Watch out for agencies.
-9.7% of listings are from staffing agencies, and they rate meaningfully worse on Glassdoor across every dimension, compensation especially (2.92 vs 3.42, a -15% gap).
-On Workable, roughly one in three listings is an agency.
+8.2% of listings are from staffing agencies, and they rate meaningfully worse on Glassdoor β compensation especially (3.13 vs 3.49).
+On Workable, roughly one in three listings is agency-posted; Argentina (17.4%), Peru (15.7%), Costa Rica, Colombia, and Chile are the agency-heavy markets.
 Always verify you’re talking to the actual employer.

 - Junior roles are scarce.
-Only 2.1% of listings are entry-level, and most ask for 1β2 years of experience anyway.
-Certifications (AWS SA Associate, Terraform Associate, Azure Administrator Associate / AZ-104) are one of the few signals that will move you past resume filters.
+Only 2.2% of listings are entry-level, and most ask for 1β2 years of experience anyway.
+Certifications (Terraform Associate, AZ-104, AWS SA Associate, CKA) are one of the few signals that will move you past resume filters.

-- English matters.
-77.5% of listings in this dataset are written in English.
+- English matters, but Portuguese is a real chunk.
+70.6% of listings are in English, 21.3% in Portuguese, 8.1% in Spanish.
 Even roles based in Brazil or Mexico often publish in English first.
-Being comfortable communicating in technical English roughly triples your addressable pool compared to Spanish or Portuguese only.
+Being comfortable in technical English roughly triples your addressable pool.